 Introduction / History

-The Maninka are a subgroup of a much larger people group known as the Mande, who inhabit the western portion of Africa's northern plains and coastal forests.
-The Maninka are known for their ingenuity and leadership qualities, as well as their trading, farming, and mining abilities.
-The Maninka are the second largest people group in Guinea.
-They are the descendants of the people of the once great Mali Empire.
-The empire amassed a great fortune taxing the trade of gold and ivory in the region.
-Before becoming a part of the empire, the Mande were credited with revolutionizing agriculture in the area; they discovered the use of millet.
-The Maninka speak a Manding language that is also called Maninka.
-Manding languages are spoken in many West African nations.
-Although some of these languages have no written script, their oral literature is regarded as some of the best in the world.
+The Eastern Maninka are the second largest people group in Guinea.
+They are the descendants of the Mande people of the once great Mali Empire.
+The empire amassed a great fortune taxing the gold and ivory trade in the region.
+Before becoming a part of the empire, the Mande were credited with revolutionizing agriculture in the area; they discovered the use of millet, one of the most important grains in the diet of West Africans.

 A typical Maninka meal consists of steamed rice covered with a spicy stew of vegetables and meat or fish.
 Mangoes, bananas, oranges, papayas, and cashews add balance to their diet.

-The Maninka value such characteristics as honesty, logical thinking, and the ability to speak in public.
-They do not approve of dishonesty.
-Ironically, however, many Maninka use manipulation and deceit as methods of getting ahead in society.
+The Maninkas value such characteristics as honesty, logical thinking, and the ability to speak in public.
+Ironically, many Maninkas use manipulation and deceit as methods of getting ahead in society.
 For this reason, they are a very suspicious people.
 Men rarely have close personal relationships with each other because they expect even their closest friends to be cunning and deceitful.

-The Maninka have adapted the doctrines of Islam to their own beliefs, resulting in a wide variety of sects.
+The Eastern Mandinka people in Guinea have adapted the doctrines of Islam to their own beliefs, resulting in a wide variety of sects.
 Islam was first introduced in West Africa by Muslim merchants.
-Their desire was to enhance the region both religiously and culturally.
-Since the Maninka were not required by Islamic leaders to abandon their old customs and mystical beliefs, Islam was simply mixed with their traditional religions.
-Divination, healing, and the casting of spells are all important parts of their religion.
-In fact, Maninka Islam approves and even encourages certain magical procedures-particularly those directed towards healing the sick, preventing misfortunes, and ensuring prosperity.
+Since the Maninka peoples were not required by Islamic leaders to abandon their old customs and mystical beliefs, they mixed Islam with their traditional religions.
+Divination, healing and the casting of spells are all important parts of their religion.
+In fact, Maninka Islam approves and even encourages certain magical procedures-particularly those directed towards healing the sick, preventing misfortunes and ensuring prosperity.